-There are different reasons why your betta is flaring its gills;
+There are different reasons why your betta is flaring its gills:

 Bettas become territorial and aggressive when they notice a threat.
 They flare to make an illusion that they are bigger than their enemies.
 Often, they are ready to fight them.

 A betta flaring when happy depends on its personality.
 Don’t worry if your betta doesn’t flare for the same reasons.

-4. Unsuitable Tankmates
+4. Unsuitable tankmates

 Bettas are not good with reflections.
-When it sees its image, it mistakes itself for another fish something that gets its angry and irritated.
-For this reason, a betta fish will get territorial and starts a fight with its image.
+When it sees its image, it mistakes itself for another fish, whichmakes it angry and irritated.
+It then gets territorial and starts a fight with its image.

-Unfortunately, this makes them fat and lead to health problems.
-Flaring is a form of exercise that keeps bettas stretched and their muscle toned.
-It keeps them fit and active.
+Unfortunately, this makes them fat and unhealthy.
+Flaring is a form of exercise that keeps them stretched and their muscles toned.
+It also keeps them fit and active.

 7. Your presence

 There are several ways you can stop your betta from flaring.
 Knowing the exact reason for the flare would ensure you offer the best remedy.
-The following are a helpful tips.

-Control the reflections
+2. Control the reflections

 You can also add live and floating plants to create more shadows in the water and minimize the reflections.

 Bettas become bored when they are not stimulated.
-You can give them toys like Ping-Pong balls and add live plants, logs and caves to their habitat to stimulate them.
+You can give them toys like Ping-Pong balls and add live plants, logs, and caves to their habitat to stimulate them.

 Yes, female bettas do flare.
-But, unlike the male bettas, they are semi-aggressive.
-Male love to show dominance over one another.
+But, unlike the male ones, they are semi-aggressive.
+Males love to show dominance over one another.
 The female mostly flares for exercise and stimulation.

-Female bettas thus can co-exist peacefully in a sorority tank.
+Female bettas can thus co-exist peacefully in a sorority tank.
 Ensure the tank is big enough and has enough hiding spaces to accommodate the different fish.
 However, constantly monitor your female betta fish, and look out in case of any flares.

-A little faring is good for your betta fish but if constant and persistent, then it might lead to severe consequences.
+A little faring is good for your betta fish.
+However, if constant and persistent, it might lead to severe consequences.
 A flare is an aggressive response that shows a betta is potentially stressed.